eribbey/dlhd-proxy/README.md

 This is a fork of a self-hosted IPTV proxy built with [Reflex](https://reflex.dev), enabling you to watch over 1,000 📺 TV channels and search for live events or sports matches ⚽🏀.
 Stream directly in your browser 🌐 or through any media player client 🎶.
 You can also download the entire playlist (`playlist.m3u8`) and integrate it with platforms like Jellyfin 🍇 or other IPTV media players.

 **10/19/25 - Updated in accordance with DLHD API changes from upstream repo.
 Should be working again.**

+**02/05/26 - Upstream domain changed to `dlhd.dad` and now requires Flaresolverr for page loads.**

 **If using Jellyfin for IPTV, use version 10.10.7 for now.
 If using Jellyfin 10.11+, use Dispatcharr to re-stream with "streamlink" stream profile for now.**